Using Google Analytics™ in Certain

-You can track site activities such as site visits, page views, pages per visit, and average time on site.
+Google Analytics lets you track site activities such as site visits, page views, pages per visit, average time on site, referring URLs, etc.

-To use Google Analytics in Certain, you obtain a Google Analytics Tracking ID from Google and add it to Certain.
+To do this, you obtain a Google Analytics Tracking ID from Google and add it to Certain.

-Certain uses the Tracking ID in the HTML of all attendee-facing pages you wish to track.
+Certain uses the Tracking ID in the HTML of all the attendee-facing pages you wish to track in Certain.

 Contents